zmalone/chef-web-docs/source/manage-a-web-app/rhel/configure-the-database/5/_index.md

 default['web_application']['database']['seed_file'] ='/tmp/create-tables.sql'
 ```

 We can also factor out most parts of your `execute` resource, such as the host name, user name, and password.
-We already have node attributes and data bag items to describe those, so we're ready to add code to the recipe.
+We already have the node attributes and data bag items to describe those, so we're ready to add code to the recipe.

 Append the following to your database recipe.